codyhouff/Arduino_Pick_And_Place_Robotic_Arm/README.md

 # Outlook

-For further questions please refer to my LinkedIn profile or contact us here on GitHub.
+For further questions please refer to my LinkedIn profile or contact me here on GitHub.

-# List of Refrences
-[1]